SACE Ancient Studies · Stage 2

 Why It Matters

 Skills and source analysis are the foundation of all historical inquiry — they are what distinguish genuine historical understanding from mere memorisation of facts.
-In SACE Ancient Studies Stage 2, every assessment task requires you to work with evidence: identifying sources, evaluating their reliability and usefulness, constructing evidence-based arguments and engaging with competing historical interpretations.
-The historiographical tradition that began with Herodotus and Thucydides established principles of evidence, causation and critical analysis that remain central to the discipline today.
-Mastering source analysis, the OPCVL framework and argumentative writing will not only improve your performance across all Ancient Studies topics but will develop critical thinking skills transferable to any field of study or professional context.
+In SACE Ancient Studies Stage 2, every assessment task requires you to work with evidence: identifying and classifying sources, evaluating reliability, usefulness and bias, constructing evidence-based arguments, engaging with competing historical interpretations (ancient and modern), and increasingly addressing ethical and methodological questions around heritage, human remains and digital methods.
+The historiographical tradition that began with Herodotus, Thucydides and Polybius established principles of evidence, causation and critical analysis that remain central to the discipline today; modern scholars (Syme, Zanker, Finley, Brown) provide the interpretive frameworks SACE rewards.
+Mastering source analysis, the OPCVL framework, argumentative writing and engagement with classical reception will not only improve your performance across all Ancient Studies topics but will develop critical thinking skills transferable to any field of study and to tertiary work in history, archaeology, law, politics and philosophy.

 Key Concepts